Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/intro_slides.md

 ## What is packaging?

-- Standalone code is easy for the developer to understand but quite hard for everyone else to use.
+- Bare code is often hard to understand for everyone except the developer.
 - Packaging is a workflow to convert a code into a standardized distributable software.
 - Broadly code can be standardized in various ways.
-Some examples:
+Some examples are
-    - Packaging according to a standardized approach
+    - creating a package according to some standardization.
-    - Providing an installation recipe, for example, using CMake / make (`make install`)
+    - providing an installation recipe, for example, using CMake / make (`make install`).
-    - Bundling code into an app or software with some UI
+    - bundling code into an app or software with some UI.
-- In this first lecture we will look at **packaging according to a standardized approach**.
+- In this first lecture you will learn about **creating a package according to some standardization**.

 ---

 ## Why should we package code?
 1/2

-- Codes with many files and a variety of functionalities have several difficulties:
+- A bare code with many files typically has difficulties like
-    - Difficult to understand and use for users who are not developers of the code
-    - Having multiple dependencies and requirements of specific versions of dependencies
+    - multiple dependencies and requirements of specific versions of dependencies.
-    - Intricate building / installation steps
+    - intricate compilation / installation steps which are hard to get right.
+    - missing or limited starting information / documentation which means a high entry barrier.

 ---

 ## Why should we package code?
 2/2

-- Packaging is basically *standardization* of a raw code.
-- Main reasons for packaging:
-    - Increase usability and sustainability
+- Create a package of bare code to
+    - benefit from a package index or package manager which is familiar for a broad audience.
+    - benefit from automated handling of dependencies of package managers.
-    - Ease of distribution and maintenance
+    - have ease of distribution and maintenance due to standardization.
-    - Avoiding lengthy documentation effort by following a standard
-    - Versioning

 ---

-## Building and packaging tools
+## How to package code?

-- First step is finding the right type of building or packaging standard fits best for your code.
+- First step is finding the right type of packaging standard that fits best for your code.
 - There are several (overlapping) options:
     - One of the many Linux package managers: apt, dpkg, yum, RPM Package Manager and many more ...
     - [CMake](https://cmake.org/) <span>: building / installation / packaging tool mostly for C, C++ projects<!-- .element: class="fragment" data-fragment-index="1" --></span>